Alerts

 Switch to mobile view

-An error banner that reads ‘Oops!
-We did it again’.
+A dismissible error banner in red that reads "Oops, we did it again".

 Use critical banners when you’re communicating problems that need to be resolved immediately for merchants to complete a task.